Information to communicate to students

 - What file formats are allowed (pdf, xlsx, doc, docx, other)?

-- Written on paper photographed with mobile camera and uploaded?
+- Written on paper, photographed with a mobile camera and uploaded?

-Example: "The solutions MUST be HANDWRITTEN.
-You scan/photograph your solutions, put them in a file with the solutions right-facing so that they can be read on the screen without turning around the photographs.
+Example: "The exam can be written where you choose.
+You write your answers on paper and then photograph them with your mobile camera and upload them.
+The solutions must be handwritten.
+You scan/photograph your solutions, put them in a file with the solutions right-facing so that they can be read on the screen without rotating the photos.
 Non-handwritten solutions will not be assessed."

 How should the exam be submitted? and in what file format?

-When handing in handwritten solutions, the recommended app to use is SwiftScan.
-Instructions for students handing in handwritten exams in Canvas on the Student Web
+When handwritten solutions are to be scanned by the students, there are Instructions for students handing in handwritten exams in Canvas on the Student Web

 What should the file be named?